Beijing jabs in US-China tech fight with chip material export curbs | Headlines

 Beijing jabs in US-China tech fight with chip material export curbs

 Analysts saw the move, which the Chinese commerce ministry said was to protect national security, as a response to escalating efforts by Washington to curb China's technological advances.
-It came on the eve of U.S. Independence Day and just ahead of a planned visit to Beijing by U.S. Secretary of Treasury Janet Yellen.
+It came on the eve of U.S. Independence Day and just before U.S. Secretary of Treasury Janet Yellen visits Beijing.
 "China has hit the American trade restrictions where it hurts," said Peter Arkell, chairman of the Global Mining Association of China.

-The European Commission expressed concern over the move.
-One U.S. semiconductor wafer manufacturer said on Tuesday it was applying for export permits to assure investors, while a China-based germanium producer said enquiries from buyers had come in overnight as prices surged.
+The European Commission expressed concern, while Germany's Economy Minister Robert Habeck said any broadening of controls to materials like lithium would be "problematic".
+One U.S. semiconductor wafer manufacturer said on Tuesday it was applying for export permits, while a China-based germanium producer said buyer enquiries had come in as prices surged.

 The eight gallium and six germanium products cited are also used in other high-tech industries.
 Some in the metals industry said they feared China could follow with new restrictions on rare earth exports, after curbing shipments 12 years ago in a dispute with Japan.
-Rare earths are a group of metals used in EVs and military equipment and China is by far the world's biggest producer.
+China is the world's biggest producer of rare earths, a group of metals used in EVs and military equipment.

 In 2022, top importers of China's gallium products were Japan, Germany and the Netherlands, news website Caixin said, citing customs data.
 Top importers of germanium products were Japan, France, Germany and the United States, it said.
 The commerce ministry will meet with major producers of the metals on Thursday to discuss the export restrictions, four people familiar with the matter told Reuters.

-EXPORT PERMITS, DISRUPTION WORRIES U.S. semiconductor wafer maker AXT Inc, which has manufacturing facilities in China, said on Monday its Chinese subsidiary Tongmei would apply for permits to keep exporting gallium and germanium substrate products.
+In a sign of the potential for new production outside China, Nyrstar said it would look at germanium and gallium projects in Australia, Europe and the United States.
+Shares in Teck Resources, North America's biggest germanium producer, briefly jumped more than 1% in early trading.
+They were up 0.05% at 1450 GMT.

-"We are actively pursuing the necessary permits and are working to minimize any potential disruption to our customers," said AXT CEO Morris Young.
-An Intel spokesman said the company was still assessing the ministry's statement.
+EXPORT PERMITS, DISRUPTION WORRIES U.S. semiconductor wafer maker AXT Inc said on Monday its Chinese manufacturing Tongmei would seek permits to keep exporting gallium and germanium substrate products.

 Germany's BDI industry group said China's move strengthens the argument for greater raw materials independence.
-While the new rules do not target specific countries, it does make export more difficult and China could deny licenses to some locations, said Bernstein analysts.
+While the new rules do not target specific countries, exports will be more difficult and China could deny licenses to some locations, said Bernstein analysts.

-However any rise in price of gallium- and germanium-based materials due to a lack of supply may result in semiconductor companies looking at alternative materials, they added.
-A manager at a China-based germanium producer said his company had received several queries from buyers in Europe, Japan and the United States hoping to stockpile product before the export controls take effect.
-The buyers were anticipating it could take as long as two months to obtain export permits.
+But any rise in prices for gallium- and germanium-based materials due to a lack of supply may result in semiconductor companies looking at alternative materials, they added.
+A manager at a China-based germanium producer reported receiving queries from buyers in Europe, Japan and the United States hoping to build stockpiles before Aug.
+1 and who expected it could take as long as two months to obtain export permits.

 Domestic offers rose 2% to 10,000 yuan ($1,380) per kg on Tuesday, he said, with export prices up 7% to $1,500 per kg.
 The industry had expected some export controls on these metals, but the timing had surprised, said the manager, who declined to be named citing the sensitivity of the matter.

 Shares in some metal producers rose on Tuesday.
 Yunnan Lincang Xinyuan Germanium Industry Co jumped 10% by the daily upper limit while Yunnan Chihong Zinc & Germanium Co climbed 7%.
-Shares of Australian rare earths producers also rallied as investors placed bets that more curbs could be imposed.
-Shares in Lynas Rare Earths, the world's largest producer of rare earths outside of China, rose 4%.
+Australian rare earths producers also rallied as investors bet that more curbs could be imposed.
+Shares in Lynas Rare Earths, the world's largest producer, outside China, rose 4%.

 ESCALATION RISK China's controls come as Washington mulls new restrictions on the shipment of high-tech microchips to China, following a series of curbs in recent years.

-The United States and the Netherlands are also expected to further restrict sales of chipmaking equipment to China this summer, part of efforts to prevent their technology from being used by China's military.
-Beijing last made a retaliatory move against U.S. pressure on chips in May, when it banned some domestic sectors from purchasing products from U.S. memory chipmaker Micron.
+The United States and the Netherlands are also expected to further restrict sales of chipmaking equipment to China, part of efforts to prevent their technology from being used by China's military.
+Beijing last made a retaliatory move in May, when it banned some domestic sectors from purchasing products from U.S. memory chipmaker Micron.

-Jefferies analysts said they saw the export controls as China's second and bigger countermeasure after the Micron ban.
+Jefferies analysts said they saw the export controls as China's second, bigger countermeasure after the Micron ban.
 "The risk of a rapid escalation of U.S.-China tension is not small," they said.

 "If this action doesn't change the U.S.-China dynamics, more rare earth export controls should be expected." ($1 = 7.2326 yuan)